cvanh/station-zuil/readme.md

 congrats everthing is now setup, you can run any program by running `python ./src/<program>.py`

+if you got the error
+`ModuleNotFoundError: No module named '_tkinter'`

+link tkinter `
+ln -s /opt/homebrew/Cellar/python-tk@3.11/3.11.6/libexec/_tkinter.cpython-311-darwin.so _tkinter.cpython-311-darwin.so
+`

 ## this is what school says
 <details>
 <summery>open</summery>